xianghui/javascript101/content/lessons/1-1-variables.md

 JS has 6 primitive data types: `undefined`, `null`, `number`, `string`, `boolean`, and `symbol`.
 You can choose to enclose strings with single quotes (`'`) or double quotes (`"`).
 There is also the `object` type for complex type.
+You can also assign functions to a variable.

 ```javascript
 typeof 1; //number